XxCHANDLERxX/notes/sci206/README.md

 Note: The electron beam traveling through the vacuum is a part of the circuit!
 Electrons flow back around once they hit the metal plate at the front.

-Demo: Little glass CRT ball thing.
+*Demo:*: Little glass CRT ball thing.
 Coils on either side of the ball make it look like a Droid Rolling Tank.
 Voltage through electron gun paints a little green dot on the phospher.
 Putting voltage through coils aims the dot down or up, depending on direction